PySualk/fp-growth-java/README.md

 # fp-growth-java
-A simple implementation of FP-growth algorithm in Java
+An implementation of FP-growth algorithm in Java

 ### How to use
 * Clone the repository to your computer
 * Install Maven
 * Run 'mvn clean install' in the base directory
-* Import code into Eclipse or whatever you like to do :-)
+* Import code into your favorite IDE :-)
 * (Optional) Add some new data source by implementing the DataSource interface

 ### More about FP-growth